 What is gynecomastia?

-Gynecomastia (sometimes spelled gynaecomastia) is a swelling of the breast tissue in boys and men.
+Gynecomastia (sometimes spelled gynaecomastia) is a swelling of the breast tissue in boys and men, and can often be called 'man boobs'.
 It can affect just one or both breasts.
-It's often caused by a natural imbalance between the hormones oestrogen and testosterone, especially after birth, during puberty and as you get older.

 Gynaecomastia can also be caused by medicines that affect hormones.
 These include anabolic steroids, heart medicines, antibiotics, chemotherapy medicines and some medicines used to treat depression, high blood pressure, stomach ulcers and prostate cancer.
 Marijuana and alcohol can also cause enlarged breast tissue.